-Firstly, I am fond of the practice of remembrance.
-It reminds the Australian people of their unique narrative, and place in the world.
-One that we can too easily take for granted, or pound into dust via political correctness.
+It reminds the Australian people of their unique history, and place in the world.
+One that Australians can too easily take for granted.

-For those of us with forefathers who were broken by war, it can be difficult to find a pathway beyond bitterness towards grateful ownership of our own narrative.
+For those of us with forefathers who were broken by war, it can be difficult.
+The war they fought, is the war they also brought home.

-We find ourselves busy trying to repatriate ourselves into a family, in the shadow of those who found it difficult to be repatriated.
+As their children we find ourselves busy trying to reconcile ourselves with those who found it difficult to be repatriated.

 A personal example of this is my Great-Great grandfather, Frederick William Petrie.
-He was a locomotive fireman (stoker) and a volunteer, who enlisted in December 1916, at the age of 36.
+He was a locomotive fireman (stoker) and a volunteer, who’d enlisted in the AIF in December 1916, at the age of 36.

-Although Frederick was a non-combatant, as an engineer, his support role was crucial to the allied advance and it put him in harms way where he would surely have come under fire.
-Usually from artillery barrages, an enemy he could not see or even anticipate.
+Although Frederick was a non-combatant, as an engineer, his support role was crucial to the allied advance.

 Lt.
-R.J Burchell in an interview for the ‘West Australian’ in 1919 illuminates the circumstances:
+R.J Burchell in an interview for the ‘West Australian’ in 1919 said about the circumstances train drivers faced:

 ‘we were not fighting troops, but I may say that the whole of our sphere of operations was within range of the enemy’s artillery, and he paid particular attention to the railways, both with his heavy guns and aeroplane bombs.
 Even…the furthest back station of the 4th company was under fire from the 15in guns…With both planes and guns the enemy paid systematic attention to our main lines of rail, so you can realise that life in a railway unit was not altogether a picnic.
 The 5th Coy…had the worst of it…their section of line was continually exposed to bomb raids and gunfire, night and day, and their casualties were heavy…the amount of work behind a great army is tremendous.
 Despite the network of lines, I have seen 280 trains per day pass over a single section of line, and trains carry 1000-ton loads…the difficulties and odds against which they had to contend are seldom realised.’